dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 ![create protocol mapper](../assets/images/rhsso-argocd/create-protocol-mapper.png)

 You can now configure the client to provide the `groups` scope.
 You can now assign the groups scope either to the `Assigned Default Client Scopes` or to the `Assigned Optional Client Scopes`.
-If you put it in the Optional category you will need to make sure that ArgoCD requests the scope in it's OIDC configuration.
+If you put it in the Optional category you will need to make sure that Argo CD requests the scope in it's OIDC configuration.
 Let's use `Assigned Default Client Scopes` by navigating to **Clients** → **Client Scopes**, selecting `groups` from the **Available Client Scopes** and clicking `Add selected` option.
 The groups scope must be in the **Available Client Scopes** table.

 ![assign default client scope](../assets/images/rhsso-argocd/add-default-client-scopes.png)